bastibe/python-soundfile/README.rst

 methods to ``dtype``, using the Numpy ``dtype`` notation.
 The old ``ctype`` arguments still work, but are now officially deprecated.

-Installation
+In 0.11.0 switched from cffi ABI mode to API mode Installation
 ------------